Modelling time-varying interactions in complex systems: the Score Driven Kinetic Ising Model: Results

-Moving on to the recent FOMC announcement of July 31, 2019, in Figure \ref{fig:fomc_dye} we show the values of $\boldsymbol{\beta}$, $\langle g_\beta \rangle$ and the average stock price of the S\&P100-listed stocks we consider in the analysis (which are a different set from the one in the Flash Crash example).
-The announcement went public at 14:00:00 EST and is followed by a press conference at 14:30:00 EST, with a Q\&A starting at around 14:36:00 EST. Again we see that the usual intraday pattern shown in Figure \ref{fig:reg_day_dye} is interrupted by the news, which however, differently from the Flash Crash, was a scheduled event.
-This difference leads to the complete absence of any sort of ``unusual" effect in the earlier hours of the day, as typically analysts provide forecasts regarding these announcements in the previous days and this information is already incorporated in the prices.
+In the bottom panel of Figure \ref{fig:fc_dye} we show the values of the effective fields on July 31, 2019.
+The FOMC announcement went public at 14:00:00 EST and is followed by a press conference at 14:30:00 EST, with a Q\&A starting at around 14:36:00 EST. Again we see that the usual intraday pattern is interrupted by the news, which however, differently from the Flash Crash, was a scheduled event.
+This difference leads to the complete absence of any sort of ``unusual'' effect in the earlier hours of the day, as typically analysts provide forecasts regarding these announcements in the previous days and this information is already incorporated in the prices.
 What then happens is that, if the news does not meet market expectations, a correction in prices will occur as soon as the information is made public, leading to higher market volatility in the minutes and hours following the announcement \cite{chulia2010asymmetric, hautsch2011impact}.
-In this specific case, forecasts were mixed between a 25 and a 50 basis points interest rates cut scenario\footnote{This information can be found on any finance-focused media outlet such as finance.yahoo.com, bloomberg.com or zacks.com}.
+In this specific case, forecasts were mixed between a 0.25\% and a 0.50\% interest rates cut scenario.